COVID-19 is an Inarguable Milestone of our Lifetime

 For more reading on additional steps that we can take as leaders, HBR’s ‘U.S. Businesses Must Take Meaningful Action Against Racism’ offers clear steps that we can pursue in our companies today and to instill sustainable change for tomorrow.

-Together, let’s support a revolution of inclusivity, because old normal doesn’t have to be our new norm.
+Together, let’s support a revolution of inclusivity because the old normal doesn’t have to be our new norm.

 #executivecoaching #newnormal #meaningfulaction